2DGD-F0TH/2DGD_F0TH/chapters/008_Marketing_Community/002_Keep_Players_Engaged.md

 Using transmog you can have both the power of your best armor (or weapon, or mighty stick) with the looks of the (less powerful) armor (or weapon, and don't forget the stick) that just looks so cool.

 Transmogrification can be implemented quite easily by allowing each instance of an object have a customizable sprite, instead of locking it behind the item itself.
-You just have to remember to save the skin used by each object's skin in your inventory/savefile.
+You just have to remember to save the skin used by each object's skin in your inventory/save file.

 Design-wise, you should make transmogrification quite challenging to get, since it's a "quality of life" enhancement, but at the same time it shouldn't be so frustrating that the players just give up trying.